Can you email or post some more information to my address?

 What is the fitting inside the braai – it looks like it is for a light?

 Yes, there is a fitting for a light.
-Due to the heat of the Braai, it must be wired using silicon wiring and you will also need to source an incandescent light bulb to use.
-LED's are not suitable.
+Due to the heat of the Braai, it must be wired using silicon wiring.
+You will also need to source an incandescent oven light.
+Depending on when you purchased your braai, this will be either a bayonet or Edison screw fitting.
+Note: LED's are not suitable.

 What sort of wood should I use?

 When you are cooking we suggest charcoal, charcoal briquettes, vine or cherry wood trimmings or manuka.
 When you just want to use the braai as an outdoor fire you can burn any wood you want really, as long as it is dry and not treated.